-Walter has invested in several industry-defining companies, notably E-TEK Dynamics (NASDAQ: ETEK, later merged with JDS Uniphase in a transaction valued at over $18 billion), an early leader in optical networking; as the initial investor in McAfee (NYSE: MFE, later acquired by Intel), an anti-virus and network security firm and one of the pioneering companies using the Internet business model for distributing software; and HMT Technology (NASDAQ: HMTT, later acquired by Komag) and Diamond Multimedia Systems (NASDAQ: DIMD, later acquired by SONICblue), both early technology buyout and recapitalization transactions in Silicon Valley.
-Other notable technology investments include AltoCom (acquired by Broadcom), Finisar (NASDAQ: FNSR), NetCom Systems (acquired by Bowthorpe), and Xylan (NASDAQ: XYLN, later acquired by Alcatel).
-He is currently an active private investor and advisor to a number of promising start-up technology companies.
+Walter’s past directorships include E-TEK Dynamics (NASDAQ: ETEK, later merged with JDS Uniphase), McAfee (NYSE: MFE, later acquired by Intel), HMT Technology (NASDAQ: HMTT, later acquired by Komag), Diamond Multimedia Systems (NASDAQ: DIMD, later acquired by SONICblue), AltoCom (acquired by Broadcom), Finisar (NASDAQ: FNSR), NetCom Systems (acquired by Bowthorpe), and Xylan (NASDAQ: XYLN, later acquired by Alcatel).

-Walter has consistently appeared on the Forbes Midas List and is a member of the Board of Trustees at Caltech.
+Walter is a member of the Board of Trustees at Caltech.
 He is a founder and advisory board member of the Kortschak Center for Learning and Creativity at the University of Southern California and a past director of the National Venture Capital Association.